D0BR0MYSL/TweakTimeSaver/README.md

 ## Purpose

-- Provides slightly better basic settings for Windows
+- Quickly provides slightly better basic settings for Windows.
+Faster than tweaking software.
 - Saves time after installing/resetting Windows
 - Made to be practically useful without any harm, and not for showing off in manner of "revolutionary best tweaks and nerdy bells"